 You could also try to get some activity in during your lunch break so that it breaks up your sitting throughout the day.

 Now you have some ideas for increasing your movement when you are at work but you still may be saying to yourself that it is still not possible to really move that much more.
 You may even incorporate all of these into your daily life but you are still experiencing aches and pains associated with prolonged sitting.

-If you are suffering from back pain, neck pain, hip pain and various other muscle related pains than you may need to take a look at how your desk is set up and take a look at your posture.
-You need to have an ergonomic set up with your desk in order to improve your posture.
-If you notice that you start to fidget throughout the day and you start to get more and more uncomfortable throughout the day then you may need to look at your posture.
-If you sit too long for a few days or weeks or even months you may not start to feel the effects of your posture on your body, however, after a prolonged amount of time you may start to get muscle tightness which can lead to pain and dysfunction.
-You need to make sure your desk is set up in the most ergonomic way possible which may include getting a lumbar support to improve your posture and help support your back.
+If you are suffering from back pain, neck pain, hip pain, and various other muscle-related pains, then you may need to take a look at how your desk is set up and take a look at your posture.
+You need to have an ergonomic setup with your desk in order to improve your posture.
+If you notice that you start to fidget throughout the day and you start to get more and more uncomfortable throughout the day, then you may need to look at your posture.
+If you sit too long for a few days or weeks or even months, you may not start to feel the effects of your posture on your body, however, after a prolonged amount of time, you may start to get muscle tightness, which can lead to pain and dysfunction.
+You need to make sure your desk is set up in the most ergonomic way possible, which may include getting a lumbar support to improve your posture and help support your back.
 Using a lumbar support can decrease the pressure on your spine and prevent muscle injury and pain.
-You can even use a lumbar support in your car, so if you are someone who has a long commute to and from work this may be something to consider both for your desk chair and for your car.
+You can even use a lumbar support in your car, so if you are someone who has a long commute to and from work, this may be something to consider both for your desk chair and for your car.

 Written by L Augustyn, Physical Therapist